-The current output of the DAC900 allows for a variety of configurations, some of which are illustrated below.
+The current output of the DAC900 allows for a variety of configurations, some of which are illustrated in the following sections.
 As mentioned previously, utilizing the converter's differential outputs will yield the best dynamic performance.
 Such a differential output circuit may consist of an RF transformer (see Figure 3) or a differential amplifier configuration (see Figure 4).
 The transformer configuration is ideal for most applications with ac coupling, while op amps will be suitable for a DC-coupled configuration.